Conjunctive Queries With Self-Joins, Towards a Fine-Grained Complexity Analysis: Queries of Low Arity

+We use the tagging from the previous section to show that self-joins do not affect the tractable cases for constant delay enumeration of conjunctive queries with few free variables.

 For Boolean and unary queries, the number of solutions is at most linear in the database size.
-Hence the main goal is to compute the whole set of solutions.
-If this can be achieved in linear time then constant delay enumeration easily follows after a linear preprocessing time.
-Hence the following result extends the self-join-free case of Theorem~\ref{dichotomy-sjf} to the unary case.
+If we could compute the entire solution set in linear time then constant delay enumeration easily follows.
+This situation is characterized by the following result.

-\begin{theorem} Let $q$ be a minimal conjunctive query.
-If $q$ is Boolean or unary, then its solutions can be computed in linear time iff it is acyclic, assuming \sparsehyperclique. \end{theorem} \begin{proof} Let $q$ be a minimal unary conjunctive query.
-If it is acyclic, it is free-connex and hence by Theorem~\ref{dichotomy-sjf} it can be enumerated with constant delay after linear preprocessing time.
-In particular its solutions can be computed in linear time.
+\begin{theoremrep} Let $q$ be a minimal conjunctive query of arity at most one.
+Then, its solutions can be computed in linear time iff it is acyclic, assuming \sparsehyperclique.\footnote{In fact, the proof of the unary case can be applied to any minimal conjunctive query in which one atom contains all free variables.} \end{theoremrep} \begin{proof} If $q$ is acyclic, since it is Boolean or unary, it is free-connex, and so it can be answered with constant delay after linear preprocessing time by Theorem~\ref{dichotomy-sjf}.
+This finds all solutions in linear time.
 Assume now that $q$ is cyclic.

-To show that $q$ is hard, we use a reduction based on the encoding trick.
+To show that $q$ is hard, we use a reduction based on the tagging technique.
 Let $q'$ be the self-join-free query associated to $q$.
-By hypothesis, $q'$ is cyclic and therefore computing its set of solutions cannot be done in linear time by Theorem~\ref{dichotomy-sjf}, assuming \sparsehyperclique.
-Let $D'$ be a database for $q'$ and let $D$ be the database constructed from $D'$ by the encoding trick.
-Let $x$ be the free variable of $q$.
-It follows from the discussion around the encoding trick that $q(D)$ contains the pairs $\pair{a,x}$ such that $a\in q'(D')$.
-It follows from the minimality of $q$ that any pair $\pair{a,x}$ in $q(D)$ is such that $a\in q'(D')$.
-As $q$ is unary, the total size of $q(D)$ is linear in the size of $D$ and therefore in the size of $D'$.
-Hence if we could compute all the solutions $q(D)$ in time linear in the size of $D$, we could compute all the solutions to $q'(D')$ in time linear in the size of $D'$, simply by ignoring the solutions in $q(D)$ that are not of the form $\pair{a,x}$.
+As $q'$ is cyclic, its set of solutions cannot be computed in linear time by Theorem~\ref{dichotomy-sjf}, assuming \sparsehyperclique.
+Let $D'$ be a database for $q'$ and let $D$ be the database constructed from $D'$ using the tagging technique.